Skip to main content

 Deep dive: Accessing shell APIs

-See the full access pattern, the recommended integration module, and framework-specific examples.
+See the full access pattern, manifest declaration, and facade domain reference.

 Step 4: Add platform features

 Now that you know how to access APIs, let’s put them to use.
-Each section below is independent — add only what your app needs.
+Each section below is independent — add only what your app needs, and declare the matching facade in your manifest.

 Add on-device AI